20 Skills Recruiters Screen For in Industrial Engineer Resumes

 What are the most important skills for a Industrial Engineer resume?

 The top skills for Industrial Engineer resumes include Autodesk AutoCAD, Microsoft Excel, Microsoft Office software, Microsoft PowerPoint, Python.
-These are the tools and technologies most frequently required in Industrial Engineer job postings, according to O*NET occupational data (SOC 17-2112).
+These are the tools and technologies most frequently required in Industrial Engineer job postings based on verified occupational data.

 How many skills should I list on my Industrial Engineer resume?